 A number of studies have been conducted to test the reliability and validity of the K10, and its brief version, the K6.
-Good reliability and validity have been found when these measures have been used with individuals with AOD use disorders [306-308].
+Good reliability and validity have been found when these measures have been used among people with AOD use disorders, as well as in the general population [477–480].

 ||Level of psychological distress